So you are in the market for a new mouse but with such a wide range to choose from how do you know which is best?

 So there you have it, my list of the best claw grip gaming mice on the market.
 Gaming mice are getting better and better each year so it is getting increasingly difficult to pick.

-Overall the Razer Viper Ultimate is hands down the best choice.
+Overall the Razer Viper V2 is the best choice.
 If the price is outside your budget however I would recommend the Glorious Model O instead.
-I used the Glorious Model O for most of this year as my main mouse.

 Changelog

-Dec 2019 – Razer Viper Ultimate becomes the new number 1 claw grip mouse for 2019 and beyond.
+Dec 2019 – Razer Viper Ultimate becomes the new number 1 claw grip mouse for 2019.

 July 2019 – Added Glorious Model O to number one spot, knocking G Pro Wireless down to number 2.